roman/navorski.el/README.md

 ## Installation

-Currently this extension is only available through [el-get](https://github.com/dimitri/el-get).
+You can install this extensions through MELPA

 ## Getting Started